CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/README.md

 For more details refer to the [Business Application found here](./Business_Application.md)

-We also make a [video]() on which we explain what can be expected of all these applications nowadays and in the near future.
+We also made a [video]() in which we explain what can be expected of all these applications nowadays and in the near future.

+## Future work and Possibilities

+We intend to explore and implement VQE for obtaining excited states and use VQE subroutines to obtain additional properties like charge density, dipole moment etc. on various hardwares and platforms available today.
+Additionally, we also consider possibility of implementing and benchmarking ADAPT-VQE[10] for exact simulations on current hardware.

+**//Delete this subheading below and info under it once done editing readme//**
 ## Presenting your results in your pull request
 For your pull request, consider the following for the presentation of your final results:
 - Work entirely in the directory for Project 2.